tobek/laminae/notes.md

 ### Relational, Situational, Happenings

 - caste systems (LND?)
-- the echo - everything you hear or read you know its source, all the way back - LGC, NGD. crystalline psychedelic reverb
 - Giant books multiple people to turn page
 - the bell ringing hearing contest episode (NGD? dissimulation NND)
 - rick & morty arc where there's maybe a clone of beth - one plane could be or have a place where with enough work or luck, you can earn such a clone to take your place. maybe on this plane, a clone is prepared and trained for each person, and almost all go to waste, but some find the plane and take advantage of the clone, and the clone is so happy for the opportunity